theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Standing gain is reduced to balance the scaling of difficulty
 ~ Added 3 new traits, and 1 new Hero Bonus
 ~ Skill Adjustments for Assault, Scouting, Warfighting, Prowess, Heroism, Tactics
+~ Morale Penalty from infestations has been nerfed.
+More infestations are required to incur moral penalty.

 # Darkside effects to items
 ~ A new version of Flash Bang called the 7290-9 Flash-Bang Grenade